Alex2804/libtcc-cmake/README.md

 Make sure that you change the CMake variables according to your needs.

-The default values should be enough to build a static library to link against with the required dependencies in *"path/to/binary/dir/lib"* and *"path/to/binary/dir/include"*

 ## <a name="Extension">Extension</a>
 There is an extension to compile *libtcc1.a* at runtime.
 You can enable or disable the extension with [LIBTCC_ENABLE_EXTENSION](#LIBTCC_ENABLE_EXTENSION).